The Coder and Coder cards offer a screen-free method for coding the 123 Robot. This article will give you an overview of using the Coder.

 Stepping allows you to individually step through a Coder project.
 Normally, when a Coder project is running, it moves on from one card to the next as soon as that action is completed.
 Using the Step feature, you can start a project, but in a special mode where you control the flow.
 When using the Step button, the 123 Robot will pause after each Coder card, until the Step button is pressed again.

 Stepping can be useful to make the connection between the behaviors of the 123 Robot and the individual Coder cards, and troubleshooting or debugging a project.
-To learn more about stepping through a project with the Coder see the Knowledge Base article.
+To learn more about stepping through a project with the Coder see the VEX Library article.

 Turning off the Coder